 Benefits Attached to Master Extractor Job

+On top of the relatively high pay, cannabis extraction jobs in California can come with a wide range of job benefits.
 This is a full-time job and is likely to come with the following benefits:

 - Medical cover